seannabaa/MonkeyTrain/INSTRUCTIONS.md

 --

-## 🎮 You're Ready!
+## You're Ready!
-Once you see the MonkeyTrain game window with the main menu, you're all set!
+Once you see the MonkeyTrain game window with the main menu, you're all set.
+Have fun, and keep your brain sharp!